 Overcoming Dependency on Untrained Staff: A Blueprint for CBSE Schools

 The dependency on untrained staff is a common challenge faced by many schools, especially in the CBSE system.
 While these individuals often have the best intentions, the lack of formal training can hinder the overall quality of education, leaving students inadequately prepared for a dynamic and competitive world.
-Addressing this issue requires a structured and strategic approach, and programs like the School Excellence Program (SEP) offer a comprehensive solution.
+Addressing this issue requires a structured and strategic approach — something that becomes even more critical when schools are already struggling with the invisible burden of school management.
+Programs like the School Excellence Program (SEP) offer a comprehensive solution.

 The Challenges of Untrained Staff